-(iii) in all other cases the fair market value of the Shares at the time of their sale/purchase under the terms of this Agreement as determined by an independent auditor or professional valuer appointed by agreement between the Parties including the legally empowered representative of the incapacitated Shareholder.
-Provided that if the Parties fail to appoint such an auditor or valuer within one month of the event giving rise to an option under Clause 1 or 2 of this Agreement then any Party may request the President for the time being of the Institute of Chartered Accountants in England and Wales to appoint an independent valuer for that purpose.
+(iii) in all other cases the fair market value of the Shares at the time of their sale/purchase under the terms of this Agreement as determined by an independent auditor or professional valuer appointed by agreement between the Parties including the personal representatives of the deceased Shareholder.
+Provided that if the Parties fail to appoint such an auditor or valuer within one month of the event giving rise to an option under Clause 1 or 2 of this Agreement then either Party may request the President for the time being of the Institute of Chartered Accountants in England and Wales to appoint an independent valuer for that purpose.